Please review the following guidelines to ease your admission and stay at Highlands Behavioral Health System …

 Patient ID Number: This number will be provided to you at the time of admission to protect your privacy.
 Provide your patient ID number to your family and friends.
 Without this ID number, HBHS staff can neither confirm nor deny your patient status to any individual who may call or visit the hospital.

 Visitation: No more than two visitors are allowed per patient at one time.
 Children having completed 6th grade or higher must present a photo ID.
-No child 11 years old or younger may visit.
+No child under 13 years old may visit.
 Visiting is not allowed in patient rooms.
 Group rooms on each unit provide privacy for visits.

 No cell phones, purses, or briefcases are allowed; visitors should leave personal effects in their cars.
 Highlands Behavioral Health System reserves the right to check the identification of any visitors arriving to pick up a discharged patient.